How Much Does A Casket Cost (2023 Average Casket Prices)?

 Green Caskets (Biodegradable)

-If choosing an environmentally friendly option is important to you, then you should consider purchasing a casket made of natural, biodegradable materials that decompose over time.
+If choosing an environmentally friendly option is important to you, consider purchasing a casket made of natural, biodegradable materials that decompose over time.

 These “green” caskets are made of natural materials such as bamboo, wicker, or cotton.
-They’re excellent for people who want to be eco-friendly and for those with allergies to certain types of wood, like oak, which can contain chemicals that cause allergic reactions.
+They’re excellent for eco-friendly people and for those with allergies to certain types of wood, like oak, which can contain chemicals that cause allergic reactions.

 It’s said that these coffins align your soul with nature while also returning your body to the earth.
 These coffins also lack toxic chemicals, such as formaldehyde, often found in traditional caskets made from metal or cardboard.